Annual Horvath Student Juried Exhibition

 Support for the awards comes from the Bela Horvath Award Fund established by Mrs. Horvath in honor of her husband, a Hungarian artist who found refuge in Dayton during and after World War II.
 Bela Horvath taught painting at the University of Dayton in the 1950s.

-Gallery 249 is located within the Department of Art and Design on the second floor of College Park Center at 1529 Brown St. Open access to parking and the College Park Center is available for the day of the Stander Symposium/Horvath Reception.
+Gallery 249 is located within the Department of Art and Design on the second floor of Raymond L. Fitz Hall at 1529 Brown St. Open access to parking and Raymond L. Fitz Hall is available for the day of the Stander Symposium/Horvath Reception.
 At other times, visitors should obtain a parking pass from the parking attendant located on the University Circle.
-To reach the second floor, obtain an access card at the front desk on the first floor of College Park Center.
+To reach the second floor, obtain an access card at the front desk on the first floor of Raymond L. Fitz Hall.
 Gallery hours are 9 a.m. to 5 p.m.
 Monday through Wednesday, 9 a.m. to 7 p.m.
 Thursday, and 9 a.m. to 2 p.m.
 Friday.
 For more information, please contact Geno Luketic, Gallery 249 coordinator from the link below.